KIP 286: Permissionless Validator Lifecycle Source

 Overview

-The framework defines 9 states divided into two categories:
+The framework defines 9 states divided into three categories:

 State transitions may occur either at epoch interval or at arbitrary blocks.
-Any event that occurred at block N and requires a state transition must take effect starting from block N+1, and all state transitions must ensure block-level atomicity.
-For example, if a validator in ValActive state requests a transition to ValPaused at block N, the validator remains in ValActive for all state reads at block N and transitions to ValPaused starting from block N+1.
+Any event that occurred at block N must take effect starting from block N+1.
+For example, if a validator in ValActive state requests a transition to ValPaused at block N, the validator remains in ValActive for block N, and transitions to ValPaused starting from block N+1.

 Only validators in ValActive state participate in consensus and receive rewards.
 The active validator set consists of the top 50 validators by staking amount at the epoch interval block.